-People’s Wine Revolution (PWR) was founded with the 2009 vintage by husband-wife vintners Matt Reid and Marcy Webb.
+People’s Wine Revolution (PWR) was founded with the 2009 vintage by husband-wife vintners Matt Reid and Marcy Webb (tragically Marcy passed away far to young in 2019).
 Matt grew up in Northern Virginia but fell in love with California during a trip out west while in college.
 Eventually he moved to San Francisco, did some work for the United States Environmental Protection Agency and also IT work for the city’s health department.
 Finding neither of these jobs fulfilling he started to explore wine making.
 He made his first wine at his house in San Francisco.

 He then decided to pursue wine making more seriously and enrolled in the UC Davis UC-Davis Viticulture & Enology M.S. program – completing his studies in 2003.
 Matt’s first job in Napa was at Seavey Winery, he also helped make wine at Quixote Winery and oversaw the custom crush operations at Failla Vineyards.
 It was while working at Failla that he decided he wanted a more hands on role in wine making – the “creative control” as he puts it.
 It was then that he and Marcy decided to start PWR.

-Both Matt and Marcy have flexible wine making day jobs at local Napa wineries allowing them to spend as much time as they need working on their own wines.
-They both share wine making duties.
+Matt has a flexible wine making day job at local Napa winery allowing him to spend as much time as needed working on his own wines.
+Marcy used to help with their wine making duties.

 Whenever Matt would meet friends for dinner – they would try to impress him by bringing wines they thought would excite him prices they perhaps normally wouldn’t spend on a bottle of wine.
 Matt admits that most of the time these wines were not so good.
 Matt wanted to create a well-made wine that anyone could enjoy at an affordable price point.
 This was the impetus for starting PWR.
 At the time of this review all his PWR wines are priced under $20.
 The economics of sourcing grapes entirely from Napa for wines at this price point is extremely challenging and is part of the reason why Matt and Marcy source fruit from outside of the county.